Man charged in Florida 'stand your ground' killing. But why not with murder?

 In a manslaughter case, prosecutors wouldn't even have to prove Drejka acted out of premeditation or a "depraved mind."

-The fatal encounter between McGlockton and Drejka began when McGlockton, his girlfriend and their three children pulled into a handicapped-accessible space at a convenience store in Clearwater.
+The fatal encounter between McGlockton, 28, and Drejka began when McGlockton, his girlfriend and their three children pulled into a handicapped-accessible space at a convenience store in Clearwater.

 While McGlockton and his 5-year-old son went inside, Drejka — unprompted — began examining the car to determine whether it had the correct decal, police said.
 He then got into an argument with McGlockton's girlfriend.